“Never read the comments.” You’ve heard this advice before. Chances are you’ve had cause to regret ignoring it.

 What Should We Do, Then?

 This is a social/cultural problem, but Google in their hubris think they can fix it with technology.
 Well, I can fix abusers with technology, too.
-I can disable comments on my blog, I can devote the majority of my social media time to platforms like Google+ that let me disable comments on posts, and on less-advanced platforms like Twitter and Facebook I can simply block abusers on sight.
+I can disable comments on my blog, I can devote the majority of my social media time to platforms like Google+ that let me disable comments on posts, and instead of settling for abuse-tolerant platforms like Twitter and Facebook I can use Mastodon.

 I shouldn’t have to treat my website or social media feed as a fortress by using tools like Perspective, blocking abusers, or disabling comments on individual posts or site-wide.
 I shouldn’t have to be on guard online the way I learned to be in face-to-face interactions after years of being bullied as a child.